 Microsoft Windows 8.1 (32-bit, 64-bit toleration)

 *By default, Microsoft Office 2010 installs the 32-bit version of Office, even if your computer is running the 64-bit edition of Windows.
 To check your version, start Microsoft Office, and choose Files - Help.
 The version identifier includes either 32-bit or 64-bit as part of the ID.

 ** Please note: The Outlook plugin version supporting IBM Connections 4.x and Vista is available here.
-To take advantage of plugin features made available in v16.x, it will be necessary to upgrade to IBM Connections 5.x.
+To take advantage of plugin features made available in v16 or later, it will be necessary to upgrade to IBM Connections 5.x.

 Some features are not available when you are connecting to an IBM Cloud Server, for example:

 Please refer to the wiki documentation for more information about deploying and using this plug-in.
 For information on the specific browsers supported by the server, please consult the Web Browsers section on this page.

 Accessibility: This product is not fully compliant with US Section 508 requirements.

 Link to previous monthly release of IBM Connections Plug-in for Microsoft Outlook